LJPc-solutions/freescout-cleanup-module/README.md

 ## Features

+### Conversation Cleanup
 - Clean up conversations based on mailbox IDs, statuses, age, and subject patterns.
 - Perform a dry run to preview the conversations that would be deleted without actually deleting them.
 - Confirm deletion of conversations before proceeding.

+### Attachment Cleanup (NEW)
+- Clean up old and large attachments to save storage space.
+- Delete attachments based on age and size criteria.
+- Detailed logging of cleaned attachments.
+- Dry-run mode to preview deletions.

 ## Installation